Communication in Healthcare Settings (20 credits)

 This module teaches the etiology, pathogenesis, clinical features and management of fungal, viral and bacterial infections of the skin and nails.
 You will learn basic management of wounds, apply dressings following required protocols, undertake basic neurological and vascular examination of the lower limb and collect samples of skin, nail, exudate for laboratory investigation.

 This module explains the concepts involved in lower limb motion, you will learn about normal gait and the axes about which motion occurs.
 The practical sessions will demonstrate the principles of joint examination and relate these to the lower limb joints.

-These interrelated modules focus on the development and refinement of your skills in the management of a range of musculoskeletal (MSK) conditions in the lower limb.
-You will explore, apply and evaluate a range of management strategies for the management of MSK conditions.
+This module will focus on the development and refinement of your skills in the management of a range of musculoskeletal conditions in the lower limb.
+You will explore, apply and evaluate a range of management strategies for the management of musculoskeletal conditions.
 Specifically, you will gain knowledge and skills required for the prescription, modification and fitting of foot orthoses.
-You will undertake workshops and tutorials to enable them to appreciate the impact of contemporary developments in research and data collection methods in the context of MSK conditions.
-In MSK 2, you will have the opportunity to explore contemporary research and appreciate the principles of different methods when designing a research project.
-Your learning is through lectures, online resources, interactive workshops and laboratory session with an application of knowledge and skills in a clinical environment with patients.
-The assessment for the two modules is via a blend of OSCEs, portfolios and research proposal.
+You will undertake workshops and tutorials to enable them to appreciate the impact of contemporary developments in research and data collection methods in the context of musculoskeletal conditions.
+The assessment for this module is via a blend of OSCEs, portfolios and research proposal.

 Applied Clinical Medicine

 This module introduces the etiology and clinical features of commonly occurring systemic disease and links its significance to clinical practice.
 You will learn to appraise the role of risk factors in the manifestation of chronic diseases.
 This knowledge will be applied in your clinical practice whilst on placement within the NHS.